rainu/ask-mai/README.md

   * [Anthropic](https://www.anthropic.com/)
 * Tool Support
   * You can define your own tools which can be called from the LLM
+  * There are some built in tools:
+    * "__getSystemInformation" - Get some information about the system
+    * "__executeCommand" - Execute a command on the system
 * Scriptable
   * All settings can be set via:
     * yaml configuration file